MrShoenel/anti-pattern-models/readme.md

     users to reproduce our results.
 All results are included, such that the notebooks will only recompute them if you delete them.
 The notebooks are very detailed and document all steps necessary.
-See (Hönel 2021) for a pre-rendered PDF.
+See (Hönel 2022) for a pre-rendered PDF.
 -   [**Data** (CSV)](./data) and (precomputed) [**Results**
     (RDS)](./results) - All data required for reproduction is included.
     All the results, too.
 Some of them take days to compute, so be aware.
 Also see (Hönel et al. 2022).

+There is a case study that makes extensive use of the data and models (Picha et al. 2022).

 # Abstract